Skip to Content

 Not only does it create moisture, but that ammonia buildup decreases air quality and makes your flock more susceptible to respiratory problems and infections.
 Neither of these are things we want.

-So, make sure your coop has some screened vents above where the chickens roost.
-This will help maintain low humidity and keep the ammonia from the droppings from building up.
+Ensure your coop has screened vents above where the chickens roost to maintain low humidity and prevent the accumulation of harmful gases.

 A flock of chickens hanging out under a roof on a porch in the winter